Edward H. R. Green: Inheritance

-He and his sister Sylvia each inherited half of their mother's fortune of $4.98 billion or more.
+He and his sister Sylvia each inherited half of their mother's fortune, estimated at between $100 million to $200 million (equivalent to $2.7 billion to $5.4 billion in 2024).
 In addition to the various other homes he already owned, after his mother's death, Green built a mansion in Massachusetts, Round Hill, and another on Star Island, Florida.
 The Round Hill mansion was designed by the Anglo-American architect Alfred C. Bossom and completed in 1921 at a cost of $1.5 million.

 Interests

 Green is known to philatelists for forming one of the great collections of postage stamps of the early 20th century, exceeded in size and value only by that of King George V. In 1918, he purchased the sheet of Inverted Jenny stamps from the dealer Eugene Klein for $20,000.
-On Klein's advice, he broke the sheet up into blocks.
-He put one stamp in a locket he gave to his wife.
+On Klein's advice, he broke the sheet up and commissioned Klein to sell many of the stamps as singles and blocks.
+Green put one stamp in a locket he gave to his wife.

 To numismatists, Green is known for his extensive coin collection.
 Most notably, he was one of the original owners of all five of the 1913 Liberty Head nickels known to exist.

 He brought one of the first automobiles into Texas, "a two-cylinder St. Louis Gas Car surrey, designed by George Norris [sic - the correct name is Dorris]", and is reputed to have been involved in the first car accident in the state, when the car was forced off the road into a ditch by a farm wagon in October 1899 in Forney, Texas.
 He eventually owned a large fleet of cars, many modified with special transmissions on account of his prosthetic leg.

 In 1924, Green rescued the last American wooden whaling vessel of the 19th century, the bark Charles W. Morgan, and exhibited her, embedded in sand, at Round Hill.
 Green was the grandson of Edward Mott Robinson, one of the ship's earlier owners.
 The Marine Historical Association bought her in 1941, when she became a showpiece of Mystic Seaport Museum, Mystic, Connecticut.

 In 1927, he opened an airfield on his property, and kept the field well-maintained according to people who flew there.
 Following his son's kidnapping, Charles Lindbergh landed on the property in order to investigate a lead about his whereabouts.